 ‘The matter appears simply to have been left to 5th March when the debtor, as it seems to me, took the risk that the mere assertion by his counsel that money would be forthcoming within the next 14 days would be accepted at face value, and the court would be prepared to allow the petition simply to be adjourned to see whether or not that was the case.'

 ‘The debtor had plainly taken the risk, having regard to the evidence, which he on legal advice had chosen to put before the court, and the evidence which he had chosen not to put before the court as to his means and ability to pay, that a bankruptcy order might be made be made that day’

 20. Clearly advanced notification that a time to pay adjournment will be sought, both to the Court, and to the petitioning creditor, will avoid some of this criticism.
-Notification ought to be contained in the debtor’s formal notice of opposition ;required by Rule 6.21 (Form 6.19).
+Notification ought to be contained in the debtor’s formal notice of opposition ;formerly required by Rule 6.21 (Form 6.19) of the Insolvency Rules 1986 (now r.10.18 of Insolvency Rules 2016).
 On the facts of Dickins however, no formal notice of opposition was filed and served by the debtor - so this opportunity was missed.
 However it was the overall lack of advance notification that mattered; the failure to fulfil the Rule 6.21 formality per se had ‘no substantive effect’ (paragraph 19).

 21. A further consideration, was the collective nature of insolvency proceedings, at paragraph 20: